 When it comes to enduring the weather, a label is like a person: It sometimes needs assistance to thrive in the great outdoors.
 When the temperatures drop below freezing, we put on insulated winter coats.
 When the summer sun is blazing, we don our shades and slather on sunscreen.

-The key to ordering durable custom labels for outdoor equipment is understanding how different environmental factors affect label performance, and learning about the label materials, inks, and adhesives that will help your label last outside, season after season.
+The key to ordering durable custom labels for outdoor use is understanding how different environmental factors affect label performance, and learning about the label materials, inks, and adhesives that will help your label last outside, season after season.

 Rain and Snow: Water-Resistant Labels